 Out of all the techniques for recruiting passive candidates, investing in a tool that can provide you with a wealth of information is perhaps the most important.

-Whether it yields contact information (direct dials, personal email addresses, etc.) or specific filters (location, org charts, technologies, etc.), using a B2B intelligence platform will significantly reduce your sales cycle by helping you identify and reach out to the best talent as quickly and efficiently as possible.
+Whether it yields contact information (direct dials, personal email addresses, etc.) or specific filters (location, org charts, technologies, etc.), using a B2B intelligence platform such as ZoomInfo TalentOS will significantly reduce your sales cycle by helping you identify and reach out to the best talent as quickly and efficiently as possible.

 You can even set up alerts for when mergers, acquisitions, or management changes occur and have these updates sent directly to your inbox, so you can connect with your ideal passive candidates at the perfect moment.